evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Infotainment

 One type of sound system is available for the Rivian R1S Quad-Motor AWD MP.
-With the Rivian Elevation audio system, you get 22 speakers with a max system output of 1100 watts.
+With the Rivian Premium Audio, you get 19 speakers with a max system output of 960 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.